christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-It seems like the model also has features dedicated to representing "uncertainty" or "lacking knowledge."
-For instance, feature 9414 focuses on "phrases that begin with 'what' used in rhetorical or exclamatory contexts," which could signal John’s lack of knowledge about what happened while he was away.
+It seems like **the model also has features dedicated to representing "uncertainty" or "lacking knowledge"**.
+For instance, feature 9414 focuses on *phrases that begin with 'what' used in rhetorical or exclamatory contexts*, which could signal John’s lack of knowledge about what happened while he was away.

 Since these representations were all recovered from the residual stream, we can see how it acts as a persistent information highway throughout the model’s layers, likely being further refined by the MLPs to capture more specialized information.